 Search methods

-The pyvrp.search module contains classes and search methods responsible for improving a newly created offspring solution.
-This happens just after pyvrp.crossover is performed by the GeneticAlgorithm.
+The pyvrp.search module contains classes and search methods responsible for modifying or improving solutions.
 PyVRP currently provides a LocalSearch method.

 All search methods implement the SearchMethod protocol.